zng-ui/zng/TODO/_current.md

 5. ꧅

-Number 1 followed by line break causes panic by keyboard and mouse.

 * What happens with undo if the text var is modified externally?
     - Say a text var in a "properties grid".
     - It is editable from the text and as a part of whatever is selected in the "canvas".
     - How does the undo even work in this case?
-        - Review Microsoft Blend / Unreal Engine.
+        - Review Microsoft Blend
+        - Unreal Engine.
+            - Uses a global undo history.
+            - Property text inputs has an undo context menu, it does nothing.

 * Support replace (Insert mode in command line).
 * Support buttons: